SamSaffron/dv/ai-agents.md

 ## Troubleshooting
 - Port conflict: use `--host-port` or stop conflicting service
-- Missing port mapping: recreate with `dv run --reset`
+- Missing port mapping: recreate with `dv start --reset`
 - No changes detected: verify changes in `/var/www/discourse` and no container commits
 - Dockerfile confusion: run `dv build` to see which path was used